tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

 and the **regions** definition :

-  ``regions`` (mandatory): list of physical regions as specified in the meshing program, or TIBERCAD region names to be grouped in the cluster.
+  ``regions`` (mandatory): list of physical regions as specified in the meshing program, or tiberCAD region names to be grouped in the cluster.

   **Regions** and **Clusters** represent the macroscopical description of the device or structure to be be simulated in **TiberCAD** .
 In the rest of the input file, the physical regions